Lavanyakondapu1999/ML-Projects/Credit card lead prediction/README.md

 Now, the bank is looking for your help in identifying customers that could show higher intent towards a recommended credit card, given: Customer details (gender, age, region etc.)

-Details of his/her relationship with the bank (Channel_Code,Vintage, 'Avg_Asset_Value etc.)
+Details of his/her relationship with the bank (Channel_Code,Vintage, 'Avg_account_balance etc.)